 The opening of the West Seattle Link light rail extension, slated for 2030, will help on that front, and it will provide another Dumawish crossing should the West Seattle Bridge fail again.
 Hopefully the light rail bridge lasts a lot longer than 36 years before needing to close for months of repair work.

-Correction: Previously this article incorrectly stated the RapidRide C uses the low bridge normally.
+Correction: Previously this article incorrectly stated the RapidRide C Line uses the low bridge normally.